wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-threat-protection-capabilities-of-microsoft-365/includes/3-prevent-detect-respond-to-threats.md

 * Identify suspicious activities and advanced attacks across the cyber-attack kill-chain - Typically, attacks are launched against any accessible entity, such as a low-privileged user, and then quickly move laterally until the attacker gains access to valuable assets – such as sensitive accounts, domain administrators, and highly sensitive data.
 MSDI identifies these advanced threats at the source throughout the entire cyber-attack kill chain.
 * Investigate alerts and user activities - MSDI is designed to reduce general alert noise, providing only relevant, important security alerts in a simple, real-time organizational attack timeline.

-For more information, read What is [Azure Advanced Threat Protection?](https://docs.microsoft.com/azure-advanced-threat-protection/what-is-atp)
+For more information, read [What is Microsoft Defender for Identity?](https://docs.microsoft.com/defender-for-identity/what-is)

 ## Microsoft Defender for Endpoint